 Lifetime Limits for the Pell Grant are limited to 12 full time semesters.

-The Federal Pell Grant is available only to undergraduate students who have not earned a bachelor's degree or professional degree, and is based on your Expected Family Contribution (EFC).
+The Federal Pell Grant is available only to undergraduate students who have not earned a bachelor's degree or professional degree, and is based on your Expected Family Contribution (EFC) and enrollment.
 Complete the Free Application for Federal Student Aid (FAFSA) form to apply for a Federal Pell Grant.
-The current maximum Federal Pell Grant for an eligible student is $5,550 per academic year, while the minimum amount is $555 per academic year.
-It is possible to receive the Pell Grant for enrollment of 3 credit hours or more.
+The current maximum Federal Pell Grant for an eligible student is $6,895 per academic year unless enrolled for summer.
+Please review the Year Round Pell requirements.

 Supplemental Educational Opportunity Grant (SEOG)

 The SEOG is for undergraduate students that have an Expected Family Contribution (EFC) of zero.
 Funding for the SEOG grant is limited and awarded to early applicants.
 The maximum SEOG award is $1002 per academic year.
 To be eligible for SEOG, you must be enrolled in at least 6 credit hours.